-Understanding Hyperbaric Oxygen Therapy
+Understanding Hyperbaric

 Hyperbaric Oxygen Therapy (HBOT) involves a patient breathing air or varying amounts of oxygen within a pressurized chamber, where the pressure is above 1 atmosphere.